HIT-CNC/CNC-Handson-201/simple-k8s/README.md

 ## 1. Login to the bastion server

-Using your terminal emulator such as WSL, putty or ConEmu, login to the server
+Using your terminal emulator such as WSL, putty or ConEmu, login to the server.

-## 2. Make sure you have the .kube/config to connect to the Kuberentes API server
+## 2. Make sure you have the .kube/config file to connect to the Kuberentes API server

 ```
-$ ls -l .kube/config
+$ ls -l $HOME/.kube/config
 ```

 ## 3. Try kubectl; the CLI tool for Kuberetes